The term “social media search engines” can be confusing.

-Some marketers wrongly say that social media is dying, and that the only way to succeed is to use paid ads.
-They say this because social media ads work really well – not because social media itself is dying.
+Some marketers wrongly say that social media sites are dying, and that the only way to succeed is to use paid search advertising to promote your business.

 We strongly disagree with this sentiment.
 After all, more than 2.5 billion people are using social media networks.